Session Classifications

 - Behavioral signals - As more interactions occur, the automation score updates

-- Attack detection - If patterns matching known attacks are detected
+- Automation detection - If automation frameworks are detected mid-session

 Explorer Filtering